 Foley: Luckily, because I’m not an idiot, I put a radio in the balloon and ran in the house and down to my laboratory, followed by the squirrel.
 He helped me remove the tarp on the radio, and I cranked it up and called out for Pocket.

 Pocket: I heard Foley’s voice, and I picked up the thing you talked into and said hello.
 Several times Foley said: “paw the button,” until I finally figured what he meant, and I pushed the button and said, “Hi Foley!”

 Foley: I told Pocket to bring my balloon back right now.
 She told me that she wanted to visit her friends.
 Then a man’s voice came over the air.

 Man’s Voice: Please identify for air traffic control.

 Foley: How did you know?

 The Squirrel: I’m a flying squirrel.
 I’m named Steve, nice to meet you.

 Foley: I shook paws with him and told him it was nice to meet him.
-I then turned my attention back to Pocket and told her that there were two strings above her.
-If she pulled the one to the right she would fly home, but to the left you’ll go away.
+I then turned my attention back to Pocket and said to her that there were two strings above her.
+If she pulled the one to the right, she would fly home, but to the left, you’ll go away.